michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0120.md

 - v: expose to cool or cold air so as to cool or freshen
 - v: give expression or utterance to
 ### Family
+- vent: vented, venter, ventilate, venting, vents+
+- hyperventilate: hyperventilated, hyperventilates, hyperventilating, hyperventilation
+- vented: unvented
+- venter: venters, ventral
-vent: vented, venter, ventilate, venting, vents+;hyperventilate: hyperventilated, hyperventilates, hyperventilating, hyperventilation;vented: unvented;venter: venters, ventral;ventilate: hyperventilate, ventilated, ventilates, ventilating, ventilation, ventilator, ventilatory;ventilated: unventilated;ventilation: ventilations;ventilator: ventilators;venting: ventings;ventral: ventrally
+- ventilate: hyperventilate, ventilated, ventilates, ventilating, ventilation, ventilator, ventilatory
+- ventilated: unventilated
+- ventilation: ventilations
+- ventilator: ventilators
+- venting: ventings
+- ventral: ventrally
 ### Examples
 - It’s important not to place plants near air-conditioning or heating vents.
 - On one side was Mr. Kerry, venting years of frustration on behalf of President Obama and himself at what they consider Israeli intransigence.